 Consulting Magazine’s Best Firm to Work For

-For the third consecutive year, BCG is ranked number one on Consulting magazine’s “Best Firms to Work For” list.Read the press release
+For the fifth consecutive year, BCG is ranked number one on Consulting magazine’s “Best Firms to Work For” list.Read more

 Numerous external and independent organizations have recognized BCG.
 Some highlight our corporate successes and others celebrate our outstanding individuals.